-3. As part of the storing of your tissue we may perform a series of tests to look at proteins, DNA, and RNA in your sample.
-These may include sequencing your sample and other genetic tests.
-This information will be associated with your sample in a way that does not allow researchers to identify you.
+3. As part of the storing of your tissue we may perform a series of tests to look at proteins, DNA, and RNA in the sample.
+These may include sequencing your child's sample and other genetic tests.
+This information will be associated with your child's sample in a way that does not allow researchers to identify your child.
 The results of these tests may be provided along with the tissue to researchers at this institution or those who are collaborating with our researchers.
-This testing information will be stored in a secure database which authorized researchers may access along with your medical information.
-However, your personal health information cannot be used for additional research without additional approval from the UCSF Committee on Human Research.
+This testing information will be stored in a secure database which authorized researchers may access along with your child's medical information.
+However, your child's personal health information cannot be used for additional research without additional approval from the UCSF Committee on Human Research.

-4. In the future, someone associated with your clinical care may contact you to ask questions about your general health.
-Generally, research done on your sample will not be of use to you or affect your care in any way.
-However, in the rare event that such research reveals information that could be of use to in the future, the study leader may contact your physician with this information.
-Your physician would then make a decision about whether to contact you concerning this new information or with a recommendation to perform additional testing related to your condition.
-However, under no circumstance will anyone uninvolved with your clinical care contact you in the future.
-Examples of situations where your clinician may contact you would be if you might be a candidate for a new clinical trial relevant to your medical condition and based on specific research information learned about your research sample.
+4. In the future, someone associated with your child's clinical care may contact you to ask questions about your general health.
+Generally research done on your child's sample will not be of use to your child or affect your child's care in any way.
+However, in the rare event that such research reveals information that could be of use to your child's care in the future, the study leader may contact your child's physician with this information.
+Your physician would then make a decision about whether to contact you concerning this new information or with a recommendation to perform additional testing related to your child's condition.
+However, under no circumstance will anyone uninvolved with your child's clinical care contact you in the future.
+Examples of situations where your child's clinician may contact you would be if your child might be a candidate for a new clinical trial relevant to your child's medical condition and based on specific research information learned about your child's research sample.

 5. We may request that you allow transfer of tumor tissue samples removed during prior surgical procedure(s) performed at other institutions.
-The hospital where you may have had previous surgical procedures(s) will be asked to send paraffin-embedded tissue blocks (or microscopic glass slides prepared from the tissue blocks), along with a copy of the corresponding pathology report, to the UCSF Neurosurgery Brain Tumor Research Tissue Core.
+The hospital where your child may have had previous surgical procedures(s) will be asked to send paraffin-embedded tissue blocks (or microscopic glass slides prepared from the tissue blocks), along with a copy of the corresponding pathology report, to the UCSF Neurosurgery Brain Tumor Research Tissue Core.
 The Tissue Core will prepare a number of tissue sections and tissue "roll-ups" from the paraffin tissue blocks and store them for the following intended uses: